lawnjelly/godot-lportal/README.md

 _Feel free to leave suggestions / feature requests on the issue tracker, especially regarding ease of use._

 ## Current status
-8 March 2020 - I've identified a breaking bug in the DOB visibility caused by the assumptions from the data coming from godot.
+April 2nd 2020 - New API for DOBS.
+I had identified a breaking bug in the DOB visibility caused by the assumptions from the data coming from godot.
 It turns out when DOBs are hidden I can't retrieve their position etc from the Godot node, so I'm having to change the API for DOBs and dynamic lights so you pass the position manually each update.
-I've tested and this works, I just have to polish this up more before pushing to the repository here.
+I've tested and this works.

-So for now if you are testing I would advise not using the DOB functionality, and just not culling your DOBs for now (aside from for the camera, which should work fine).
-I should have the fixed version finished in the not too distant future.
+Note that the new dob culling isn't totally finished yet, it simply culls based on which room the dob is within, and whether that room is visible.
+This is approximate and won't deal with the case where a dob should be casting a shadow into the frustum from a room that is not visible.
+I'll get more accurate dob culling and light tracing working again in time, but it should be okay for most cases to start with.

 I am currently working on a small demo / test first person shooter game.
 This is helping me find bugs / add usability features as I go.

-Note I'm also currently rewriting the Godot 2d GLES renderer in core, so that has to take priority until it is working.
+Note I'm also working on the GLES2 2d core renderer, so there may be some periods of inactivity on LPortal.

 ## Instructions
 * [OVERVIEW](OCCLUSION_CULLING.md)